Retiring Physician Checklist

 □ Social Security

 If you have a short life span or plenty of money, it doesn’t matter when you take it.
-After 85% of it is dragged into taxable income, it may just pay for your IRMAA surcharges…
+After 85% of it is dragged into taxable income, it may just pay your IRMAA surcharges.

 Retiring Physician Checklist: The Endgame

 That is a long list of things to consider before retirement.
-If you’ve had young, wild kids, you know the first thing to check on is that they are breathing.
-Very often, that is the only thing you need to know…
+If you’ve had young, wild kids, you know the first thing to check is that they are breathing.
+Very often, that is the only thing you need to know.

 Retirement is different.
 There will be times of difficulty.
-You don’t need to be perfect, but having a plan to deal with most of the known knowns and known unknowns is important.
+You don’t need to be perfect, but it’s important to have a plan to deal with most of the knowns and known unknowns.

 You made good money and have done well for yourself.
 Understand your retirement’s financial goals, and ensure you understand your asset allocation five years from retirement.